 Oh yes- Icelandic music is great too- click HERE to find out more.

-The newish Fly Over Iceland attraction has been getting good reviews so on our last visit to Reykjavik Leashia and I gave it a go.
+The Fly Over Iceland attraction has been getting good reviews so on a recent visit to Reykjavik Leashia and I gave it a go.
 Our verdict- It was fun but the ride itself lasted only a few minutes and the short films that that you watched before the actual ride were well presented but were clearly aimed at kids.
 So do it if you want an Epcot style theme park ride, but we preferred a walk around Tjornin.

 Click on the links at the bottom of this page for more info on exploring Reykjavik- things to see and do, Museums, excursions, eating and drinking and lots more.